Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 \subsubsection{Time-domain solution}

 With access to the initial state at $t=0$, we recursively solve a system matrix (moving forward by $\Delta t$ in each recursion) following steps described in Fig. \ref{fig:linear_analysis_flowchart} to obtain the time-domain response from $t=0$ to $t=t_{final}$.
-We dynamically adjust $\Delta t$ at each step based on the trade-off between simulation run-time and local truncation error (LTE).
+We can dynamically adjust $\Delta t$ at each step based on the trade-off between simulation run-time and local truncation error (LTE).
+LTE is calculated by approximating the higher-order terms of the numerical integration.
+More details can be found in \cite{circuit_simulation_pileggi}.
+Note that dynamically adjusting LTE is not always necessary as for a purely linear system changing $\Delta t$ will require re-generating the $\Delta t$ dependent companion model terms at each iteration at an additional computational cost.
+Practically speaking, a happy medium can be obtained by periodically checking the LTE throughout the simulation and adjusting $\Delta t$ if it is found high.

 One facet that this example does not cover is how to handle nonlinear terms.
 We will learn how to include nonlinear terms in the following example with IM as an electric load.
-We will also learn to use an alternative form (other than MNA) to describe the system's behavior.
-In addition to the electrical physics of IM, we will incorporate mechanical physics, like rotor speed, with the circuit-theoretic paradigm, into the mathematical formulation.
+We will also learn to use an alternative mathematical form (other than MNA) to describe the system's behavior.
+In addition, we will also learn how to incorporate non-electrical physics (i.e., IM's mechanical physics), like rotor speed, with the circuit-theoretic paradigm, into the mathematical formulation.